sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gcc-gfortran</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fortran support
+Short desc    : Fortran support
 URL          : http://gcc.gnu.org
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
-Описание     : The gcc-gfortran package provides support for compiling Fortran
+Descript     : The gcc-gfortran package provides support for compiling Fortran
              : programs with the GNU Compiler Collection.
 ```